 Campus Gandia Campus of the Universitat Politècnica de València (UPV) is joining forces with some of the most representative institutions in research and scientific dissemination in the regions of Valencia and Murcia are joining forces to celebrate the first Mediterranean Women Researcher’s Night (Mednight) on 27 November 2020.

-Mednight is an event associated with the European Union’s “European Researchers’ Night” initiative, funded by the Marie Sktodowska-Curie actions, which aims to enhance the value of “Mediterranean science”, making visible the range of scientific activities carried out in this setting and the figure of women in research, in addition to promoting scientific vocations among younger people.
+Mednight is an event associated with the European Union’s “European Researchers’ Night” initiative, funded by the Marie Sktodowska-Curie actions, which aims to enhance the value of “Mediterranean science”, highlighting the range of scientific activities carried out in this setting and the figure of women in research, in addition to promoting scientific vocations among younger people.

 To this end, the participating institutions have organized talks, workshops, virtual exhibitions and various shows that form part of an extensive program that you can consult on the official Mednight website, a portal that offers recent information about research and articles published by experts in various fields of science, such as the article on marine pollution by Silvia Falcó, a campus professor and researcher at the Research Institute for Integrated Coastal Zone Management (IGIC).